Lowcountry law enforcement say overdoses, drug-related fatalities are up due to lethal doses of Fentanyl

 Law enforcement says fentanyl has taken over the streets the last two years causing overdoses and fatalities to rise dramatically.
 It’s a problem they say they’re working hard to eradicate on a daily basis.
 The problem is so dire right now, the North Charleston Police Department says they’re experiencing one to two overdoses a day.

-“They run across it every day on calls for service finding people near death having to use Narcan to revive them,” says Lieutenant Jason Roy with the North Charleston Police Department.
+“They run across it every day on calls for service finding people near death having to use Narcan to revive them,” said Lieutenant Jason Roy with the North Charleston Police Department.

 It’s a deadly problem police say is becoming more common with drugs like heroin, cocaine and others being cut with a deadly substance.

-“It’s a huge impact on the community I mean, we’re having anywhere from one to two overdoses a day,” says Lieutenant Roy.
+“It’s a huge impact on the community I mean, we’re having anywhere from one to two overdoses a day,” said Lt.
+Roy.

-“A war on drugs, yeah I mean it’s dangerous out there to be purchasing any type of Ilicit substance on the streets,” says Lieutenant Michael Thomas with the City of Charleston Police Department.
+“A war on drugs, yeah I mean it’s dangerous out there to be purchasing any type of Ilicit substance on the streets,” said Lieutenant Michael Thomas with the City of Charleston Police Department.

 Lieutenant Roy says they’ve had a higher number of overdose deaths so far this year in the City of North Charleston surpassing last year’s total.